pact-foundation/docs.pact.io/website/docs/pact_broker/configuration.md

 ## Running the broker behind a reverse proxy

-### When the base URL configuration is supported (v2.46.0 and later)

-Please set the base URL of the Pact Broker application (eg. `https://pact-broker.mycompany.com`) via the supported configuration mechanism for the deployment artifact (the environment variable `PACT_BROKER_BASE_URL` for the Docker images, or `PactBroker.configuration.base_url = "..."` for native Ruby).
-Setting the base URL is recommended as it prevents some security vulnerabilities associated with dynamically inferring the base URL from the request headers.

-From version `2.79.0`, multiple base URLs can be configured for architectures that use gateways or proxies that allow the same Pact Broker instance to be addressed with different base URLs.
-To use this feature, list all the base URLs in the base URL string, separated by a space. eg. `"http://my-internal-pact-broker:9292 https://my-external-pact-broker"`

-### When the base URL configuration is not supported (versions prior to 2.46.0)

-*It is preferrable to upgrade to the latest version of the Pact Broker, as 2.46 is old and may contain vulerabilities.
-Also, determining the base URL dynamically using the X-Forwarded headers leaves the application open to [DNS cache poisoning](https://www.cloudflare.com/learning/dns/dns-cache-poisoning/).* The following documentation applies if you have no other option however.

-If the pact broker is setup behind a reverse proxy then there are a few headers that must be forwarded on for the HAL browser to work properly.
+If the pact broker is setup behind a reverse proxy then there are a few headers that must be forwarded on for the indexes to be generated with the correct base URLs.
 The required headers to be sent depend on the proxy configuration.
 For example if the reverse proxy is configured to forward from [https://broker.example.com](https://broker.example.com) -&gt; [http://internal.broker](http://internal.broker) then X-Forwarded-Host, X-Forwarded-Port and X-Forwarded-Ssl or X-Forwarded-Scheme would need to set in the nginx configuration.

 * **X-Forwarded-Scheme**